Mannyy22/aws-bootcamp-cruddur-2023/journal/week3.md

   I was able to log into new account with Name and Handler to I inputted while signing up
   ![image](https://user-images.githubusercontent.com/46639580/226086453-8b064684-7f57-41e0-ac58-4f198b7f425f.png)

+  ## Implement Custom Confirmation Page
-  We also added confirmation by adding the following code below.
+  We also added confirmation by adding the following code below to `ConfirmationPage.js`.
 This would allow us to confirm
   ```js
    const resend_code = async (event) => {
     setErrors('')